 Wardensville real estate is some of the most expensive in West Virginia, although Wardensville house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wardensville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Wardensville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wardensville are a mix of both white- and blue-collar jobs.
 Overall, Wardensville is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Wardensville who work in office and administrative support (23.13%), maintenance occupations (16.33%), and food service (8.16%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Wardensville is worth considering.